koendv/at32f405-app/README.md

 - logic translators for target logic levels below 3.3V
 - QWIIC I2C connector

 The box is 3D printed in transparent resin, so the ambient light sensor is exposed to light.
+The cable to connect to the target is a "JST SH 1.0mm to Dupont".

 [easyeda](https://easyeda.com/) was used to draw the schematic and the pcb. [jlcpcb](https://jlcpcb.com/) assembled the board and 3D-printed the enclosure.
 The hardware project is at [oshwlab](https://oshwlab.com/koendv/at32f405-tool).

 ## bootloader